Emilsivertsson/Stage-Oracle/README.md

 - Perform CRUD operations on a production and its underlying structure with cast and acts
 - Import performers to a production* from the Registration API

-## How to Contribute
-If you created an application or package and would like other developers to contribute it, you can include guidelines for how to do so.
-The Contributor Covenant is an industry standard, but you can always write your own if you'd prefer.

 ## Tests
 Tests are done with TestContainers, junit and  RestAssured.
-The tests are run with Maven.
+The tests are run with Maven. \
-To run them you must have a running DockerDaemon (Docker Desktop). and some patience , the tests take a while to run.
+To run them you must have a running DockerDaemon (Docker Desktop). \
+and some patience , the tests take a while to run.